darkoverlordofdata/doran-dark/readme.md

 # DaRKSTEP

-generic function runtime inspired by NSObject.
-Linked with boehm gc. reimplements NeXTSTEP object system entirely in c11 with clang extensions.
+NeXTSTEP-like object system entirely in c11 with clang extensions.
+This is not objective-c, this is c.
+Instead of method lists, I'm using vtables.
+Instead of messages, I'm using the selector as a generic function via the overloadable attribute.

+The object system is mainly used for metadata and the ability to define classes at runtime.

 clang c99 with extensions:
 * BlocksRuntime